Department of Labor Logo United States Department of Labor

 Accessing data

 Preliminary estimates in each wave will be replaced with the latest estimates each year until the final set is published.
-The 2018 reference year estimates are considered final for the first wave and will remain accessible on the ORS data page indefinitely in xlsx format.
+Final datasets will remain accessible on the ORS data page indefinitely in xlsx format.

 Current data are available through the database query tool which include the following search options: